egeeamu/voskhod/README.md

 Now we can identify reads using the combination of reference transcriptome species and the denovo assembly.

-6- Prepare reads for Voskhod assembly:
+6- Prepare reads for transcriptome-guided assembly:
 Using the same raw input fastq files as step 2, filter reads for quality and optionally merge paired-end reads if relevant.
 The input fastq file(s) must be in ./raw_input/assembly/

 > ./06_prepare_voskhod.sh

 The filtered ans merged (when PE sequencing is used) reads will be found in ./cleaned_input/assembly/

-7- Identify (blast) and make Voskhod assembly:
+7- Assign (blast) and transcriptome-guided assembly:
 When requested, select your merged transcriptomes (all species + ref), and the filtered fastq file for your source to be inferred.

-> ./07_voskhod_matching_and_assembling.sh
+> ./07_assign_and_assemble.sh

 The script writes its output in ./assembly/raw/voskhod/.